FermilabQuantumNetwork/CQNET/README.md

 # CQNET
 Compilation of tips, notes, and useful commands for setting up and running the code from CQNET.

+## General Comments
+* If the code doesn't run or asks for permission, you may need to run the script as root.

 ## Github
 ### Useful commands